 Arc flash (often called a flashover) is a type of electrical explosion or discharge that results from a connection through air to ground or another voltage phase in an electrical system.
 For example, when a wire makes contact with an earthed system.
 Temperatures at the source of an arc flash can reach 20,000 °C — around four times the surface of the sun.

-When there is a rapid expansion of air and vaporised material from arc flash, an arc blast may occur.
-The explosive force from an arc blast can exceed 100 kiloPascal (kPa), causing the propulsion of molten metal, equipment parts and debris speeds of up to 300 metres per second.
+When there is a rapid expansion of air and vaporized material from arc flash, an arc blast may occur.
+The explosive force from an arc blast can exceed 100 kiloPascal (kPa), causing the propulsion of molten metal, equipment parts and debris speeds of up to 300 meters per second.

 What causes Arc flash?